Unified Platforms: The Real Moat is Built Before You Build AI

 Because our underlying data was clean and our architecture was unified, we didn't face the usual integration nightmare.

 We moved quickly, completing the acquisition in January 2023, before the broader AI wave fully hit.
 We plugged their conversational engine directly into our existing AI fabric.
-That immediately simplified how customers interacted with the product, but the real unlock was the data.
+That immediately simplified how customers interacted with the product, but the real key was the data.

 It repositioned Insider as an AI-forward platform at precisely the moment attention peaked.
 But that speed was only possible because of the foundation.
 Unified data and an authentic AI culture already existed.